 - LEAVE HOME AS YOU FIND IT - If seller leaves interior door to the garage unlocked, leave it as you found it.
 Many homeowners enter through the garage and only lock that door at night.
 If buyers open that door, ask them if it was unlocked when they opened it.
 It is horrible when a seller has to call the listing agent late at night to come let them in because they are locked out.
 If you open blinds to allow light while you are showing, be sure to return them as you found them.

 - OBEY SELLER WISHES – If a seller has requested no shoes in the house or to give the puppy a treat so he doesn’t bark the whole time, please oblige.

 - KEEP BUYER PARTY TOGETHER - Make sure the parents don’t go one direction and the kids the other.
 If this happens, stay with the kids and try to lure them back to the parents.
 Kids are more likely to go through the seller’s things than adults.
 Remember: You are the one responsible for a home while you are showing it.

 - LEAVE A BUSINESS CARD – Sellers are annoyed when they return home and are not sure the house was even shown.
 They do not know whether to leave again or not.
 SWMLS rules also require that a Business Card be left at the property after a showing unless there is a Sign In Sheet.
-It is a $50 fine from SWMLS to not leave a business card after a showing.

 - CALL CALL CALL – Last, but not least, if you’re running late or need to cancel a showing appointment for whatever reason, contact the listing office right away!